LeoPradilla/ExpenseExplorer/README.md

 <p align="justify">In contrast, January emerged as the only month that showcased savings in our expenses.
 This favorable outcome was primarily due to the winter break period, which allowed us to reduce our expenditure.
 The break provided an opportunity to spend more time at home, thus reducing expenses associated with transportation, dining out, and entertainment.</p>

+## Conclusions

+Based on this analysis, I have drawn several conclusions:
+- Housing expenses, specifically rent, constitute the largest portion of my budget, accounting for approximately 52% of my total expenses.
+This emphasizes the significant impact of housing costs on my overall financial situation.
+- Food expenditure follows closely behind, representing around 18% of my total expenses.
+It is worth noting that I have achieved significant savings in this category, likely due to reducing eating out, increasing home cooking, and implementing meal planning strategies.
+- Personal and miscellaneous expenses have surpassed my planned budget by a significant margin.
+This can be attributed to unforeseen costs associated with winter clothing, as I had not adequately budgeted for the expenses related to adapting to a colder climate.
+Reevaluating this category and allocating more funds is necessary to avoid budget overruns.
+- Certain months, such as November and September, exhibited notable differences between the planned and actual expenses.
+These discrepancies can be attributed to various factors, including unpreparedness for winter-related costs and settling into a new country with associated unexpected expenses.
+Understanding these variations helps me anticipate and plan for similar situations in the future.
+- January emerged as the only month in which I achieved savings in my expenses.
+This favorable outcome can be attributed to the winter break period, which allowed me to reduce transportation, dining out, and entertainment expenses.
+Identifying such opportunities for savings and planning accordingly can help me maintain a more balanced budget throughout the year.